digamesystems/Blinky_Test/README.md

 I'm using the [Unity framework](https://docs.platformio.org/en/latest/advanced/unit-testing/frameworks/unity.html) for C, running in a VS Code environment with PlatformIO, to talk to an ESP32 dev board.

-Tests are partitioned into those that run on the target hardware and those that run on the development (desktop) system. **Note**: to run tests on your development system, you'll need to configure your environment to have the necessary development toolchain, GCC, etc. for 'Native' development.
+Tests are partitioned into those that run on the target hardware and those that run on the development (desktop) system.

+**NOTE**: to run tests on your development system, you'll need to configure your environment to have the necessary development toolchain, GCC, etc. for 'Native' development.
 More details can be found [here:](https://docs.platformio.org/en/latest/platforms/native.html).

 These tests are found in the `/test` directory tree under `/test/test_desktop` and `/test/test_embedded`, respectively.